vansh060504/CyberSecurity-Home-Lab/README.md

 This repository is intended solely for educational purposes.

-All practical exercises, vulnerability testing, packet captures, and exploitation activities were conducted exclusively within an isolated virtual laboratory using personally managed virtual machines and intentionally vulnerable systems.
+All practical exercises, vulnerability assessments, packet captures, and controlled exploitation activities documented in this repository were performed exclusively within an isolated VMware-based home lab using personally managed virtual machines and intentionally vulnerable systems.

-No unauthorized testing was performed against production environments, public systems, or third-party infrastructure.
+No unauthorized testing was conducted against production environments, public systems, third-party infrastructure, or organizational assets.

-The documentation provided in this repository is intended to demonstrate cybersecurity concepts, laboratory practices, and technical learning in a safe and responsible manner.
+This repository does **not** contain confidential organizational information, internal IP addresses, production logs, proprietary configurations, or sensitive data.
+All documentation is based on a personal laboratory environment and is intended to demonstrate practical cybersecurity skills and responsible security practices.